RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-interpolation.md

     </iframe>
     <figcaption>
       <a href="#figure-5">Figure 5</a>.
-      Two RF models generates similar results: one trained with straight interpolation and another trained with spherical interpolation, both uniform loss weight.
-We then convert the straight RF into a spherical form ("RF trained from straight").
-Since both share the same loss function, the only difference lies in model parameterization.
-Since the only difference lies in parameterization, final results are quite similar, indicating limited performance impact.
+Training the RF with straight and spherical interpolations using uniform weights yields similar results.
+The blue curve represents the RF trained with spherical interpolation, while the red curve represents the RF trained with straight interpolation and then converted to spherical interpolation.
+Since both share the same loss function, as shown in Example 3, the only difference lies in model parameterization, which appears to have limited impact on performance in this case.
     </figcaption>
   </figure>
 </div>